Tomas Tranströmer was born 15 April 1931, and died 26 March 2015.

 - The small things I love, have they any weight?

-Tranströmer was a Swedish poet, psychologist and translator.
+Tomas Tranströmer was a Swedish poet, psychologist and translator.
 His poetry has been translated into over 60 languages.
 He was the winner of the 1990 Neustadt International Prize for Literature and the 2011 Nobel Prize in Literature.
+His poetry is available in The Great Enigma: New Collected Poems.